All Episodes

 That doesn't refer to me.

-It refers to the archangel, actually, who boots the devil down to hell.
+It refers to the Archangel, actually, who boots the devil down to hell.

-It's a 40-day journey of prayer, fasting, and real spiritual growth, inspired by St. Francis of Assisi's devotion to St. Michael the Archangel.
+inspired by St. Francis of Assisi's devotion to St. Michael the Archangel.

 Now, this is not a typical self-help program.

-St. Michael's Lent is an ancient tradition that calls us to virtue, sacrifice, and sanctity.
+St. Michael's Lent is an ancient tradition that calls us to virtue, sacrifice and sanctity.

-You will tackle the seven deadly sins head-on, pride, anger, lust, envy, sloth, gluttony, and avarice, with insights from Fulton Sheen's Victory Over Vice, read by Chris Stefanik and Father Isaiah.
+You will tackle the seven deadly sins head on, pride, anger, lust, envy, sloth, gluttony, and avarice, with insights from Fulton Sheen's Victory Over Vice, read by Chris Stefanik and Father Isaiah.

 You will hear honest, sometimes hilarious stories from people like comedian Shane Smith about battling vice in real life.

-Plus, you will journey with the real St. Francis, not the sanitized hippie version with little birds, you know, chirping in his ear.
+Not the sanitized hippie version with little birds, you know, chirping in his ear.

 We're talking about the bold, radical saint who was completely in love with God.

-The challenge includes the litany of St. Michael, gospel reflections, and a powerful closing novena.
+The challenge includes the Litany of St. Michael, Gospel reflections, and a powerful closing novena.

 Get three months free at hello.com slash Knowles.

-Number four, in miles.
+All right, number four, in miles.

 In miles, okay.